castle-games/castle-tutorials/1/text.md

 ## Installing and setting up Castle

-*You can skip this step if you've already installed Castle and have a user account.*
+*You can skip this section if you've already installed Castle and have a user account.*

 You can download the latest release of Castle from Castle's [home page](https://castle.games/).